chartjs/Chart.js/docs/00-Getting-Started.md

 	// Boolean - Determines whether to draw tooltips on the canvas or not
 	showTooltips: true,

+	// Function - Determines whether to execute the externalTooltips function instead of drawing the built in tooltips (See [Advanced - External Tooltips](#advanced-usage-external-tooltips))
+	externalTooltips: false,

 	// Array - Array of string names to attach tooltip events
 	tooltipEvents: ["mousemove", "touchstart", "touchmove"],